-Takata pleads guilty, to pay $1B for hiding air bag defect
+Takata agrees to guilty plea, will pay $1B for hiding air-bag defect

-DETROIT (AP) — Takata Corp. has agreed to plead guilty to a single criminal charge and will pay $1 billion in fines and restitution for concealing a deadly defect in its air bag inflators.
+DETROIT (AP) — Takata Corp. has agreed to plead guilty to a single criminal charge and will pay $1 billion in fines and restitution for a years-long scheme to conceal a deadly defect in its automotive air bag inflators.

-The U.S. Attorney’s Office in Detroit announced the plea deal on Friday.
+The U.S. Attorney’s Office in Detroit announced the deal Friday, hours after it unsealed a six-count grand jury indictment against three former Takata executives who are accused of carrying out the scheme by falsifying and altering test reports that showed the inflators could rupture.

-Takata will pay a $25 million criminal fine, $125 million to individuals who were injured by the air bags and $850 million to automakers that purchased the inflators.
-The U.S. district court in Detroit has appointed attorney Kenneth Feinberg to distribute restitution payments.
+Takata inflators can explode with too much force, spewing shrapnel into drivers and passengers.
+At least 11 people have been killed in the U.S. and 16 worldwide because of the defect.
+More than 180 have been injured.
+The problem touched off the largest automotive recall in U.S. history covering 42 million vehicles and 69 million inflators.
+It will take years for the recalls to be completed.

 Most Read Stories

-Note: This headline of this story has been corrected to show that Takata has agreed to plead guilty but has not yet entered the plea.